FelDev/felixparadis.com-v3/content/posts/oaxaca-review/index.md

 you feel like you are on a resort.

 We easily found a cool language exchange night, a coworking group and a "let's do fun things" group.
-Whatsapp group are popular.
+Whatsapp groups are popular.

 ## Downsides of Oaxaca